lynchnf/gurps-combat/README.md

 * Handle critical results.
 * Allow edit of combatants in the middle of combatant.
 * Handle Ranged weapons.
-* Allow attack to targeted hit location.
+* Allow attack to targeted hit hitLocation.
-* Allow attack to randomly chosen hit location.
+* Allow attack to randomly chosen hit hitLocation.
 * Handle natural DR.
 * Allow other actions:
     * Aim a Ranged Attack